College of Liberal Arts & Sciences

 Financial assistance is available for all students enrolled in the program, in the form of teaching assistantships, research assistantships, and fellowships.
-Most fellowships and assistantships provide either tuition scholarships or full tuition remission.
+All financial aid packages include tuition.

 Since the Workshop's financial aid offerings consist of both one- and two-year appointments and fellowships, the form of aid may vary from the first year to the second.
 A student's financial aid amount in the second year will either be equivalent to or more than the amount granted in the first year -- never less.